zilder/tuple_fdw/README.md

 # tuple_fdw

 A very simple foreign data wrapper to write/read postgres tuples to/from binary file.
-Unlike postgres heap storage this is just a plain sequence of tuples. `tuple_fdw` writes (and reads) directly to the file avoiding postgres buffer cache.
+The data stored in a file is organized as blocks, each block is compressed using `lz4`. `tuple_fdw` writes (and reads) directly to the file avoiding postgres buffer cache.
 It isn't affected by autovacuum.
 The storage is append only.

+Because of the nature of the storage it doesn't support concurrent writes or mixture of concurrent reads and writes.
+Also it's not well suited for single row insertions as it has to decompress and compress the last data block to perform insertion.
+The storage is best suited as a cold data storage.

+Some visualization of the internals of the storage can be found in `storage.c`.

 ## Build